Data this, data that… Big data, new data… Data says, data does..

 Location specifics, including information about the street cross-section and proximity to amenities (such as local highways), are critical for many of those in the industry.

-While geographic proximity is one thing, there might be additional benefit based on the location of a property.
+While geographic proximity is one thing, there might be additional benefits based on the location of a property.

 The number of units in a building is also valuable information to have.